xyjrshank/pact-workshop-jvm/README.md

 ## Step 10 - Update the providers to handle the missing/invalid query parameters

-Let's fix our providers so they generate the correct responses for the query parameters.
+Let's fix SampleProviders so they generate the correct responses for the query parameters.

 ### Dropwizard provider